 Waiting for divine inspiration, or courage, or something, or someone, to validate me.
 To give me permission to be Métis.

 And today.
 Moving from piece to piece, in awe of the incredible talent and courage on display, of the stomach-turning cleverness, the pain and horror and, yes, beauty and resilience.
-And feeling like I was seeing the larger picture of my history as a French Canadian Métis woman for the first time.
+And feeling like I was seeing the complex and conflicted picture of my history as a French Canadian Métis woman for the first time.

 Centuries of government-sanctioned physical and cultural genocide.

-The Shame & Prejudice exhibit made it excruciatingly clear just how much was taken from my family.
-For the first time, I grieved for the relatives I’ll never know.
+For the first time, I felt like I could acknowledge and grieve for the relatives I’ll never know.
 The memories that I’ll never make.
 The traditions that should have been as much a part of my life as la messe de minuit, or tourtière.
 A language that I should have learned alongside French and English.
 And I grieved again for those who have lost so much more—those who have lost so much, that grief is said to be woven into our genetic material.

 I’ve been scared to delve deeper into my history.
 Scared of finding too much, unearthing stories of pain and suffering.
 Or of not finding anything at all, and losing my already tenuous grasp on my identity as a Métis woman.
 But experiencing Monkman’s work is to receive a gift of not only courage and inspiration, but the permission to validate ourselves—and each other.
 By reclaiming our stories.